Select a news topic from the list below, then select a news article to read.

 What are you studying?
 What are you involved in?

-I am an elementary English language arts major with a minor in Spanish.
+I am an Elementary English Language Arts major with a minor in Spanish.
 Initially I came in as a music major, but after taking an education class, I realized that my new dream was to be an elementary school teacher.
 The education program here at Albion is phenomenal and I am enjoying every second of it!
 One of my favorite parts about the program is that for every education class, we are placed in a public school classroom where we get field experience and get to interact with students and teachers around the community.

 Even though I switched from my music major, I am still very involved in music on campus.
-I am also very involved with Christian life on campus and participate in chapel and InterVarsity Christian Fellowship.
+I am also very involved with Christian life on campus and participate in Chapel and InterVarsity Christian Fellowship.
 Through these groups I have met incredible people and made lasting friendships that have truly changed me and helped me grow.

-What are your plans after graduating from Albion?
+What are you plans after graduating from Albion?

-After graduating from Albion I plan to continue my education and get a master's degree.
+After graduating from Albion I plan to continue my education and get a masters degree.
 Perhaps I will teach for a few years before doing that, or do some traveling.
 I want to see more of the world.
 My classes here at Albion have really inspired a thirst in me to learn more than just what can be taught in a classroom.
 They have opened my eyes to the incredible wealth of knowledge and opportunities that are out there and made me eager to pursue them.